Labour User Guidance for Basic Public Register Checks and Formal 'Active Check'

 How do I do a basic check?

-When you find the online entry on the public register for the labour provider you were looking for, click on the view option (the magnifying glass) to reveal a detailed record of the labour provider.
-This record has a time and date stamp in the bottom right hand corner.
-Keep a copy of the online register entry for your records by saving it to your PC or printing a copy.
+When you find the online entry on the public register for the labour provider you were looking for, click on the licence name to reveal a detailed record of the labour provider.
+This record has a time and date stamp in the bottom left hand corner.
+We recommend that you print a copy of the online register entry to keep for your records.

 If you cannot find the labour provider you are looking for or have any doubts at any time as to whether the labour provider is licensed you should contact the GLAA for confirmation.
 If the labour provider you are using isn’t licensed then you must stop using them or you may face prosecution.